(Effective Fall 2017)

 Special Admissions Requirements

 Students will have earned a GED credential, or High School Diploma and completed work equal to a standard high school course with a minimum of 16 units, including 4 units of English, 3 units of social studies, 2 units of mathematics (1 of which is algebra) and 2 units of science with a related laboratory or the equivalent.
 Students who do not meet these requirements can work with a college advisor to prepare for the major.
-Students must meet technical standards established by the School of Health Sciences and the Nursing Program.
+Students must meet technical standards established by the Nursing Program.
 One criteria required for selection into the nursing major is the Test of Essential Academic Skills (TEAS exam).
 Prospective students can register for the TEAS exam by creating an account at www.atitesting.com and purchasing the TEAS exam through the ATI Testing online store.
 The TEAS exam is offered at Pennsylvania College of Technology several times each semester.
 See the ATI Testing online store for other testing dates and locations.
-The TEAS exam score is good for 2 years and students can take the exam twice with a minimum of 30 days between attempts.
+Students may take the TEAS exam up to three times, with a minimum of 30 days between attempts, in a one year time period.
+The TEAS exam score is valid for one year.
+Applicants with less than 12 college credits will be evaluated for selection into the major based upon the high school selection criteria.
 Please refer to the special admission information for a complete list of selection admission criteria.

 Special Equipment Needs